Investment

 Professional management

-Modern PBSA is a hands-off model for the investor.
-A professional operator (Xior/Basecamp, Kajima/Student Depot, Zeitgeist/Zeitraum, Golub GetHouse/LivinnX) manages the property — recruits tenants, collects rents, manages maintenance.
-The investor receives regular rental income.
+An operator (Xior/Basecamp, Kajima/Student Depot, Zeitgeist/Zeitraum, Golub GetHouse/LivinnX) manages the property — tenant recruitment, rent collection, maintenance.
+The investor receives regular income.

 |---|---|---|